-In late 2022, we will open a new Holocaust Museum in the Sheff Family Building on the Sherman Campus.
-This state-of-the-art facility will inspire visitors to think deeply about the tragedies of the Shoah and to make connections between the Holocaust, world events, and contemporary Canadian life.
+This state-of-the-art facility in the Sheff Family Building will inspire visitors to think deeply about the tragedies of the Shoah and to make connections between the Holocaust, world events, and contemporary Canadian life.

 Founded by Holocaust survivors in 1985 as a place dedicated to sharing their stories with students, the revitalized museum—one of the first to be designed for the post-survivor era—will ensure their testimonies continue to be shared long after they are gone.
 This new museum will present an immersive educational experience for students from across the GTA.
 It will also serve as a site of memory for descendant families, affirming the enduring legacy of their parents and grandparents.